daveho/CloudCoderWebsite/install/servers.md

 	ProxyPass /cloudcoder http://localhost:8081/cloudcoder
 	ProxyPassReverse /cloudcoder http://localhost:8081/cloudcoder
 	<Proxy http://localhost:8081/cloudcoder>
 	    Order Allow,Deny
 	    Allow from all
 	</Proxy>

+Note that the port number mentioned in the example above (8081) is the local port number the CloudCoder web application will listen on.

 To make sure that `mod_proxy` is enabled, run the command